-The European Commission has also introduced a temporary electricity price cap of €180 / MWh on the revenue of baseload power price day-ahead producers of renewable and nuclear energy (so-called "inframarginal" producers) to partially finance these measures.
+The European Commission has also introduced a temporary electricity price cap of €180 / MWh on the revenue of producers of renewable and nuclear energy (so-called "inframarginal" producers) to partially finance these measures.
 Member States were allowed some freedom in implementing this decision.

-ELECTRICITY SPOT PRICE IN FRANCE IN 2022 (€ / MWh)
+ELECTRICITY SPOT PRICE\ IN FRANCE IN 2022 (€ / MWh)